tomaskovacik/VAGFISReader/README.md

-library for reading V.A.G.
-3lb line from radio
+arduino library for reading V.A.G.
+FIS / DIS 3lb line from radio / navigation

 input are 3lines: ena/data/clk